Identify vulnerabilities. Build a roadmap. Execute with purpose.

 Penetration tests starting from $5000.

 End users are the largest and most vulnerable target in most organizations.
 Phishing attacks grow every year, making an end-user security awareness training program and regular phishing tests essential for any security programs.
+We pair our phish testing with security awareness training.
+Learn more about our user education.

 A phishing test is a mock phishing attack simulated by professional security experts.
 It is created to test how effectively an organization’s employees can resist phishing attacks.
 Depending on the test results, organizations can work with Kobalt.io to carry out various remediation measures to tighten up security and train employees.